theobald-software/helpcenter.theobald-software.github.io/includes/articles/bapi/access-data-in-the-sap-public-cloud.md

 Follow the regular workflow to look up and execute BAPIS:

 1. [Create a new BAPI / Function Module extraction](../documentation/bapi/index.md/#create-a-bapi-extraction).
-2. [Look up a BAPI / Function Module](../documentation/bapi/index.md/#look-up-a-function-module-bapi) that is included in the *Communication Scenarios* that your *Communication User* has access to.
+2. [Look up a BAPI / Function Module](../documentation/bapi/index.md/#look-up-a-function-module-bapi) included in the *Communication Scenarios* that your *Communication User* has access to.

 	!!! note
 		The lookup returns a list of all BAPIS in the SAP Public Cloud with no consideration for *Communication Scenarios*.